How To Find A Trading Mentor

 I immediately jumped on the opportunity and asked her if she could arrange a meeting for me with him.
 I was nervous, and it was totally out of my character.

-But I knew that it was important that I begin on the right foot, so I took a leap of faith and it paid off.
+But I knew it was important that I begin on the right foot, so I took a leap of faith and it paid off.
 This millionaire businessman I’d never met graciously agreed to meet me to talk about whatever I wanted to ask.

 Over lunch I asked him every stupid question I could think of about forex trading and took notes.
 He was extremely gracious and patient as I was clueless at the time and yet that didn’t seem to bother him at all.